-- 43. The Team Leader should be a senior evaluator with at least 20 years of experience in research, evaluation and or evaluation s with demonstrated expertise in managing multidisciplinary and mixed quantitative and qualitative method evaluations, complemented with good understanding of School Meals programme, experience in implementing evaluations with a guasi-experimental designs and in other additional significant experience development and management positions.
-Where possible the same team as that of evaluation will be maintained. - 44.
-The Team leader will also have expertise in designing methodology and data collection tools and demonstrated experience in leading similar evaluation s or evaluations.
+- 23. The Team Leader should be a senior evaluator with at least 20 years of experience in research, evaluation and or evaluation with demonstrated expertise in managing multidisciplinary and mixed quantitative and qualitative method evaluations, complemented with good understanding of School Meals programme, experience in implementing evaluations with a quasi-experimental designs and additional significant experience in other development and management positions.
+The team leader should have experience working in Kenya. - 24.
+The Team leader will also have expertise in designing methodology and data collection tools and demonstrated experience in leading similar studies or evaluations.
 She/he will also have leadership and communication skills, including a track record of excellent writing and presentation skills.
-Her/his primary responsibilities will be: i) refining the evaluation approach and methodology; ii) guiding and managing the team; iii) leading the evaluation mission and representing the evaluation team; iv) drafting and revising, as required, the inception report, the end of field work i.e. (exit)debriefing presentation and evaluation report. - 45.
-The team must include strong demonstrated knowledge of qualitative and quantitative data and statistical analysis will be required.
-It should include both women and men and at least one team member should be familiar with WFP's FFE work and with USDA M&E Policy. - 46.
-The team will be multi-disciplinary and include members who together include an appropriate balance of expertise and practical knowledge in the following areas: - Education - Quantitative methods specifically quasi experimental designs (Statistician) - Nutrition - Food security - Gender - Capacity development - 47.
-All team members should have strong analytical and communication skills, evaluation experience and familiarity with Kenya or the Horn of Africa.
+Her/his primary responsibilities will be: i) refining the evaluation approach and methodology; ii) guiding and managing the team; iii) leading the evaluation mission and representing the evaluation team; iv) drafting and revising, as required, the inception report, the end of field work i.e. (exit)debriefing presentation and evaluation report.

-- 48. The team members will bring together a complementary combination of the technical expertise required and have a track record of written work on similar assignments. - 49.
-Team members will: i) contribute to the methodology in their area of expertise based on a document review; ii) conduct field work; iii) participate in team meetings and meetings with stakeholders; iv) contribute to the drafting and revision of the evaluation products in their technical area(s). - 50.
-All members of the evaluation team will abide by the Code of Conduct for evaluators (Attached to individual contracts), ensuring they maintain impartiality and professionalism.
+- 25. The team must include strong demonstrated knowledge of qualitative and quantitative data, statistical analysis and experience with quasi experimental designs.
+It should include both women and men and at least one team member should be familiar with WFP's FFE work and with USDA M&E Policy. - 26.
+The team will be multi-disciplinary and include members who together include an appropriate balance of expertise and practical knowledge in the following areas: - Education - Quantitative methods specifically quasi experimental designs (Statistician) - Nutrition - Food security - Gender, protection and disability inclusion - Capacity development - 27.
+All team members should have strong analytical and communication skills, evaluation experience and familiarity with Kenya or the Horn of Africa and at least 5 years' experience in evaluation /research work. - 28.
+The team members will bring together a complementary combination of the technical expertise required and have a track record of written work on similar assignments. - 29.
+Team members will: i) contribute to the methodology in their area of expertise based on a document review; ii) conduct field work; iii) participate in team meetings and meetings with stakeholders; iv) contribute to the drafting and revision of the evaluation products in their technical area(s). - 30.
+All members of the evaluation team will abide by the Code of Conduct for evaluators (Attached to individual contracts), ensuring they maintain impartiality and professionalism, adhere to the UNEG ethical guidelines and other ethical consideration as detailed in Annex 1.